andrealionzo/case-study/README.md

 ## Visualizations
 To enhance the understanding of the data and insights, I created a series of interactive visualizations in Tableau Public.
 These visualizations highlight:

-- Distribution of prices across different neighborhoods.
+- Distribution of listings and average prices across different districts.
 - Price trends for hosts owning one versus multiple listings.
 - Availability of listings for more or less than six months per year.